 Kerry has authored curriculum for faith communities including devotionals, retreat material, and inspirational essays.
 As a magna cum laude graduate of Bucknell University, Kerry earned dual degrees in Russian and international studies and completed post-graduate work at the American University in Russian language and at Calvary Chapel Bible College in Biblical studies.
 Prior to her work in DC, she spent three years working in Russia as an interpreter for Christian missions groups and later with adoption organizations.

 Over the years, Kerry and her husband, Scott, have been known to work in tandem for children’s causes.
-In their joint efforts, they have been instrumental in the creation of several charitable organizations, which are all flourishing today, including: Christian Alliance for Orphans, where Scott served as a founding board member; North Branch Young Life, were Scott and Kerry serve as committee members; Calvary Chapel DC Metro; Orphan Institute; Show Hope, where Scott served as the Executive Director for 12 years under the board leadership of its founders, Steven Curtis and Mary Beth Chapman; and CCAI.
+In their joint efforts, they have been instrumental in the creation of several charitable organizations, which are all flourishing today, including: Christian Alliance for Orphans, where Scott served as a founding board member; North Branch Young Life, where Scott and Kerry serve as committee members; Calvary Chapel DC Metro; Orphan Institute; Show Hope, where Scott served as the Executive Director for 12 years under the board leadership of its founders, Steven Curtis and Mary Beth Chapman; and CCAI.
 Currently, Kerry spends much of her time working alongside Scott to assist philanthropists in stewarding their resources for social investment and capacity building in the developing world.
-Kerry currently serves on the ethics board of Geisinger Medical Center, the advisory board of Hands and Feet Ministry to Haiti, and on the advisory board of The Congressional Coalition on Adoption Institute.
+Kerry currently serves on the ethics board of Geisinger Medical Center, the advisory board of Hands and Feet Ministry to Haiti, and the executive board of The Congressional Coalition on Adoption Institute.

 In recent years, Kerry has lead dozens of private formation retreats for leaders and lay people from the US and abroad.
 She and Scott live together in Danville, Pennsylvania, with their four children, Cole, Maya, Leah, and Annika, whom she homeschools.